Databases

 Authentication

 Authentication enables the ability to leverage private Git repositories as flag state backends.
-The git type backend supports both basic and token based authentication schemes.
+The git type backend supports both basic, token and ssh based authentication schemes.

 GitHub